-He was also preceded in death by his parents, his twin brother Harold, and his brothers Virgil and Bernard Huff.
+He was preceded in death by his parents, his Aunt Elsie Lemon, and sisters Carolyn Harms, Mary Chandler, and Elizabeth Hooton.

-Memorials may be given to the donor's choice in care of the funeral home.
+Memorials may be given to the Ripley County 40 & 8 Nurses Scholarship Fund in care of the funeral home.

 A place to share condolences and memories.